 Too much confusion around the billing process can discourage patients from visiting your clinic or, much worse, make them put off necessary treatments.

-The key to achieve an error-free, compliant, and accurate payment procedure is to take into account main medical billing mistakes and address them properly.
+The key to achieving an error-free, compliant, and accurate payment procedure is to take into account main medical billing mistakes and address them properly.
 Keep reading to find out how to correct medical billing errors and which of them are the most common.

-Failure to Verify Insurance.
+Failure to Verify Insurance

 Can cost you an arm and leg.
 This is the core issue for most claim denials.
 Usually, this problem comes from routine.
 If the patient pays a visit frequently, the staff may assume his insurance policy hasn’t changed and don’t check the terms.
-That’s why it’s crucial to be attentive with both new and returning patients.
+That’s why it’s crucial to be attentive to both new and returning patients.

-Incomplete Claim Information.
+Incomplete Claim Information

 Requested to support medical necessity.
 Sometimes a patient needs medical records before filing a claim.
 This can include his medical history, physician records, discharge summaries, etc. Lack of documentation equals no service provided.
 The Social Security Act stated that Medicare will not cover services that are not necessary for the diagnosis or treatment of an illness.

-Lack of Specifics.
+Lack of Specifics

 Insurance companies often reject claims that weren’t coded to the highest level of specificity.
 Each diagnosis must meet the maximum number of digits for that code.
-When the staff is not trained enough, they might make this mistake from time to time without realizing it.
+When the staff is not trained enough, they might make this medical coding mistake from time to time without realizing it.

-Missed Filing Deadlines.
+Missed Filing Deadlines

 Even though the claim has been filled correctly, but not submitted within the timing window, it’s at risk of rejection.
-Medicare providers should keep in mind that the Affordable Care Act reduced the period for claims submission from 27 to12 months.
+Medicare providers should keep in mind that the Affordable Care Act reduced the period for claims submission from 27 to 12 months.
 The claim sent before the end date, 12 months, but received after it, will be denied.

-Miscoding and Typing Errors.
+Miscoding and Typing Errors

 As mentioned above, each diagnosis must be coded to the highest level.
 However, it’s easier said than done.
-Whether it’s an incorrect date, mistaken patient’s name, or any other error, it’s a reason for denial.
+Whether it’s an incorrect date, a mistaken patient’s name, or any other error, it’s a reason for denial.
 Being heavily involved in medical billing, little error can be done just accidentally.

-Services not Covered/Coverage Terminated.
+Services not Covered/Coverage Terminated

 If the codebook you’re using is outdated, your biller will enter the wrong code.
 If the diagnosis and treatment codes don’t match, the claim will be denied.
 You cannot be diagnosed with a cough and be treated for nausea.

-Bundling/Unbundling Medical Procedures.
+Bundling/Unbundling Medical Procedures

 A medical coder can occasionally bundle several procedure codes.
 Make a coder check the coding book to see which procedures will bundle.
 For example, if the patient pays an office visit and the surgery is on the same day, the coder may unbundle it.
 However, if the initial reason for a visit was a procedure, the coder should not code for an office visit.

-Lack of Follow Ups.
+Lack of Follow-Ups

 Every successful medical business needs a steady flow of income to stay on track and grow.
-Much depends on the exclusion of the billing errors, and the most important helpful tip is the insurance claims process automation.
-Find 10 helpful tips on how to avoid medical billing and coding errors below.
+Much depends on the exclusion of billing errors, and the most important helpful tip is the insurance claims process automation.
+Find 10 helpful tips on how to prevent medical billing and coding errors below.

 Insurance issues are always the main source of rejected claims.
 When the patient visits the clinic on a regular basis, staff may assume nothing changed in his insurance coverage.
 Implementing the step of verifying the patient’s insurance at every visit will prevent issues like terminated coverage, not covered by the plan service, or maximum benefits reached.

-Make sure the claim is filed and reviewed on time, otherwise it will be rejected.
+Make sure the claim is filed and reviewed on time, otherwise, it will be rejected.
 One way to resolve the problem of overdue claims is to have a list of time-sensitive tasks for your staff.
-Another way is to set up a calendar reminder, which will also lend a helping hand to resolve the overdue claims filing.
+Another way is to set up a calendar reminder, which will also lend a helping hand to resolve overdue claims filing.

-Find and Eliminate Your Own Errors.
+Find and Eliminate Your Own Errors

-Revisit Your Processes.
+Revisit Your Processes

 Medicare facilities that don’t have formal medical billing policies often have weak points and redundancies in their processes.
 Make sure you have a step-by-step procedure for the whole revenue cycle.
 Begin with creating a medical billing policy.
 If you already have one, ensure it’s relevant and lets you operate efficiently.

-Keep Up with Medical Billing and Coding Trends.
+Keep Up with Medical Billing and Coding Trends

 Medical billing codes are constantly changing because of healthcare regulations, emerging illnesses, and newly discovered treatments.
-Staying up-to-date with new billing codes will significantly reduce the risk of mistakes faced in medical billing and coding.
+Staying up-to-date with new billing codes will significantly reduce the risk of errors faced in medical billing and coding.

-Avoid Duplicate Billing.
+Avoid Duplicate Billing

 Make sure you don’t bill twice for the same service.
 This might happen when more than one person is inputting information.
-Thus, it’s crucial to be extremely attentive verifying the client’s billing data to prevent future complications.
+Thus, it’s crucial to be extremely attentive to verifying the client’s billing data to prevent future complications.

-Avoid Upcoding or Undercoding.
+Avoid Upcoding or Undercoding

 Upcoding happens when the codes for services that weren’t received are entered to the client’s bill.
 Undercoding implies that codes are excluded from the patient’s bill to avoid the audit.
 Both manipulations are done on purpose to achieve financial benefit.
 Mind that they are illegal and lead to fines and criminal prosecution.